 1. Introduction

-The population structure of Pacific salmon is an assimilation of life history forms that evolved in synchrony with diverse and complex environments across the range of salmon (Brannon et al. 2004).
+Pacific Salmon populations are an assimilation of life history forms that evolved in synchrony with diverse and complex environments across their range (Brannon et al. 2004).
 As a reflection of this diversity, Waples et al. (2004) described salmon as exhibiting enormous complexity in life-history traits.
-The evolution of life-history tactics is strongly influenced by patterns of variation in relevant habitats and other environmental variables over space and time (Stearns 1976).
-Having a variety of life history tactics serves to spread the mortality risk across habitats and thus reduces the probability of complete year class failure (Healey 1991).
-Chinook salmon display an especially broad array of tactics including variations in age at seaward migration; length of freshwater, estuarine, and oceanic residence; ocean distribution and ocean migratory patterns; age and season of migration; and age and timing of spawning (Healey 1991).
+The evolution of life-history tactics is strongly influenced by patterns of biotic and abiotic variation over space and time (Stearns 1976).
+Having a variety of life history phenotypes serves to spread the mortality risk across habitats and thus reduces the probability of complete year class failure (Healey 1991) and buffers against stochastic change and exploitation (Hilborn et al. 2003, Schindler et al. 2010).
+Chinook salmon display an especially broad array of phenotypes including variations in age at seaward migration; length of freshwater, estuarine, and oceanic residence; ocean distribution and ocean migratory patterns; age and season of migration; and age and timing of spawning (Healey 1991).

-Directed spawning migrations have consequences for both individuals and populations (Dingle and Drake 2007), and Pacific salmon provide clear examples.
+Directed spawning migrations have consequences for both individuals and populations (Dingle and Drake 2007).
 The precision with which adult salmonids time their migration can constrain gene flow between seasonally distinct spawning segments, thereby enabling local, phenological adaptation (Manhard et al. 2017).
 Although adult run timing (time of entry into fresh water of the adult spawning migration) is the life history trait commonly used to discriminate among and define salmon populations (Waples et al. 2004), here we focus on spawn timing as a metric to examine phenotypic diversity across populations.
 Like migration timing, spawn timing can vary widely within and across Pacific salmon populations and has a significant genetic component (Ricker 1972).
 Thus, early and late spawning stocks within the same river can be genetically different (Beacham and Murray 1986).
-Accurate homing and limited straying should lead to fine-scale genetic structuring because of the spatial clustering of related individuals on spawning grounds (Neville et al. 2006).
-Although significant spawning date heritability has been found repeatedly (Quinn et al. 2002; Carlson and Seamons 2008; Beulke et al. 2023), Beacham and Murray (1986) reported that because different genotypes within populations can respond differently to the same environment, the final phenotypic effect of a given specific environment cannot generally be predicted.
-Spatial heterogeneity in habitat conditions, for example, can generate intraspecific diversity through evolution of local adaptations in populations (Ruff et al. 2011).
+High site fidelity and limited straying leads to fine-scale genetic structuring because of the spatial segregation of related individuals on spawning grounds (Neville et al. 2006) and significant spawn timing heritability has been repeatedly demonstrated (Quinn et al. 2002; Carlson and Seamons 2008; Beulke et al. 2023)).
+Spatial heterogeneity in habitat conditions can generate intraspecific diversity through evolution of local adaptations in populations (Ruff et al. 2011).
 Biological characteristics of salmon stocks spawning at different times might reflect adaptations to their environment or be a consequence of environmental differences during spawning and egg incubation (Beacham and Murray 1986).
 Consequently, a variety of locally adapted population characteristics, habitat features, environmental conditions, and climatic factors may interact with populations to influence the specific timing of salmon spawning.